coherentsolutionsinc/anywhere-configuration/README.md

 > When configuring multiple adapters the indexes should be sequential i.e. 0, 1, 2, ..., N. Any gap between indexes is threated as end of adapters list and the rest of adapters is ignored.

-Adapter is identified and loaded using values of three variables:
+Adapter is identified and loaded using values of two variables:

 * **TYPE_NAME (required)** - the full name of the adapters type i.e. `CoherentSolutions.Extensions.Configuration.AnyWhere.KeyPerFile.AnyWhereKeyPerFileConfigurationSourceAdapter`.
 * **ASSEMBLY_NAME (required)** - the name of the assembly where type is located i.e. `CoherentSolutions.Extensions.Configuration.AnyWhere.KeyPerFile`.